BrokenSource/DepthFlow/Website/learn/parameters.md

 title: DepthFlow/Parameters
 ---

 <b><span class="the">T</span>his page</b> focus on all shader-related parameters, and how they affect the final image (in practical terms).
-The main goal is for aiding you to create your own animations.
-Nevertheless, it's useful to understand them for the animation system as well.
+The main goal is for helping you to understand how to work with the software and parametrize it to your needs, create your own animations, and more.

-- For rendering and exporting parameters, see the [**ShaderFlow**](site:shaderflow) documentation.
+- For rendering and exporting parameters, see the [**ShaderFlow**](site:/shaderflow) page ✨

-- For understanding the math, see the [**Foundations**](site:depthflow/learn/foundations) page!
+- For understanding the math, see the [**Foundations**](site:/depthflow/learn/foundations) page 📜

 <hr>